richarddeweerd/sonos-api/README.md

 Examples:

+    /<zone_name>/volume/10      Sets the volume to 10 percent /<zone_name>/volume/+10     Increases the volume with 10 percent /<zone_name>/volume/-10     Decreases the volume with 10 percent

+## groupVolume
+Changes the volume of the group where this zone is part of.
+The parameter is absolute or relative.
+If the volume is prefixed with +/- it will be treated as a relative volume change

+Examples:

-    /<zone name>/volume/10      Sets the volume to 10 percent /<zone name>/volume/+10     Increases the volume with 10 percent /<zone name>/volume/-10     Decreases the volume with 10 percent
+    /<zone_name>/groupVolume/10      Sets the volume to 10 percent /<zone_name>/groupVolume/+10     Increases the volume with 10 percent /<zone_name>/groupVolume/-10     Decreases the volume with 10 percent

+## mute
+Mutes the zone
+## unmute
+Unmutes the zone
+## muteToggle
+Toggles the mute state of the zone
+## groupMute
+Mutes the group
+## groupUnmute
+Unmutes the group
+## groupMuteToggle
+Toggles the mute state of the group
+## join
+Joins the zone into the zone_master

+    /<zone_name>/join/<zone_master>
+## unjoin
+Unjoins the zone from the group